Sirjay009/Sirjays-Cuisine/README.md

 <h2>Bugs</h2>
 <p>Solved bugs</p>
 <ul>
 <li>The most significant bug I encountered was with the inability of the modal's delete button to complete deletion request.
 I kept getting the - Page not found (404) - error message despite re-confirming severally that the delete URL was properly constructed.
 After several hours of failed debugging attempts, I was able to identify that the bug was coming from a 'Namespace' I used in constructing the reservation URL in the project-level urls.py file.
-Once it was removed and reconstructed, the bug was solved to my delight.</li>
+Once it was removed and reconstructed, the bug was solved.</li>
 </ul>
 <br>